 Crucial to Successful Coaching

 We use specialized technology for each facet of our sales training and ongoing coaching.
-For instance, Sciolytix (formerly Selleration) is a sales enablement tool which uses an avatar to take the seller through different selling scenarios.
+For instance, Sciolytix (formerly Selleration) is a sales enablement tool that uses an avatar to take the seller through different selling scenarios.
 The technology assesses key aspects of sales aptitude and capability, such as how well the seller gets past a gatekeeper, gains buyer attention, handles objections, determines need, creates a buyer’s solution, achieves the buyer’s vision, and closes the deal.
 This technology helps us understand where the sellers are so we can train them in the areas they need help with the most.

 We use several call recording technologies, such as Commercial Tribe, that allow field sellers to practice their pitches and product knowledge using video.
 Reps send their best and worst weekly calls to their managers who can then provide specific and targeted feedback for individual coaching.
 When managers receive exceptional videos that reflect best practices they are shared with the rest of the team.
-It’s a way to assess, coach, and correct skills levels.
+It’s a way to assess, coach, and correct skill levels.

 CT Connect is a sales assessment and coaching tool.
 Instructional designers work with subject matter experts to develop rubrics to consistently measure across large teams.
 It not only helps us assess and coach our sales reps, but it also helps us develop better managers and coaches.
 One real-world example of how we recently used this was during a sales presentation.
 The seller actually did very well, but after asking a question of someone in the audience, she failed to ask why the person answered that way.
 She missed an opportunity to dig into critical thinking and share a perspective with others in the room.
 The scoring system in the technology helped her sales manager identify the missed opportunity and allowed her a coaching opportunity to develop winning selling behaviors.
 The scoring system can also be adapted to assess sellers in real-time.
-Based on sales performance we can judge whether the learning is sticky, and provide our sales managers a feedback loop that makes our training continually more effective.
+Based on sales performance we can judge whether the learning is sticky, and provide our sales managers with a feedback loop that makes our training continually more effective.

-At a granular level, a sales rep can go into our system any time and find videos to assist in practicing a pitch, combatting an objection, executing a sales process, and more.
+At a granular level, a sales rep can go into our system at any time and find videos to assist in practicing a pitch, combatting an objection, executing a sales process, and more.
 Altogether, the technologies we rely on combine to optimize sales training and sales coaching, to ensure our sellers are at the top of their game in helping our clients achieve their sales goals.